NBISweden/elixir_evaluation_evaluation/docs/index.md

 it is not described how the evaluation questions came to be and with which reasoning the best were selected.

-This paper is a first to give a fully transparant process on how evaluation questions came to be from an ELIXIR node and with which reasoning the best were selected.
+This paper is a first to give a fully transparent process on how evaluation questions came to be from an ELIXIR node and with which reasoning the best were selected.